-The book is primarily aimed at academics, practitioners and researchers who wish to deepen their knowledge and understanding of subjects such as Historical Denialism, remembrance laws, speech crimes and freedom of expression.
+The book combines an interdisciplinary approach with criminal law methodology.
+It is primarily aimed at academics, practitioners and others who wish to deepen their understanding of historical denialism, remembrance laws, ‘speech crimes’ and freedom of expression.

-- Contains comparative legal analysis, a study of the dynamics of criminalization and an in-depth analysis of the trade-off and tensions between memory and oblivion, punishment and forgiveness, and between national and universal (international) dimensions.
+- Contains a comparative legal analysis, a study of the dynamics of criminalization and an in-depth analysis of the trade-off and tensions between memory and oblivion, punishment and forgiveness, and between national and universal (international) dimensions